roadfoodr/tinware/prompts/tinware-app-prompt-current.md

     - Apply the root class styling to the "can add S" text, but with a smaller font size.

 21. Game Logic Requirements:
-    - Implement the gameplay logic for the "AddOne" game type as previously specified.
+    - Implement the gameplay logic for the "AddOne" game type:
+      - Display the prompt "Which letters go [before|after] the following word stem?" with [before|after] in bold.
+      - Show the root word in uppercase and fixed-width font.
+      - Validate user input against the set of unique values in the "answer" column of the current answerSet.
+      - Ignore input that is not an alphabetic character (upper or lower case).
+      - Treat space input as clicking "No More Words".
+      - Display valid and invalid entries in the display area.
+      - After clicking "No More Words", hide the input area and change the "Skip Word" button to "Next Word".
+      - When the "Next Word" button is active, pressing the space key should have the same effect as clicking "Next Word".
+      - Ensure no repeated rows in the display area.
     - Implement case-insensitive validation for user input.
     - Display all words (root and answerWords) in uppercase and fixed-width font.
     - Update success messages as specified in the answerProcessor.ts file.
-    - Implement a transition period when moving to the next word or retrying to prevent unintended actions.
+    - Implement a transition period when moving to the next word to prevent unintended actions.
-    - Implement a "Show Hint" feature as previously specified.
+    - Implement a "Show Hint" feature:
+      - When clicked, display the hint in the MessageArea component.
+      - If there's no hint available, gray out the "Show Hint" button and disable it.
+      - Disable the "Show Hint" button when a hint is already being displayed.
-    - Handle words without definitions as previously specified.
+    - Handle words without definitions:
+      - Include all roots in the answerSet, even if they don't have definitions.
+      - Only display and count words that have definitions when showing answers and calculating success.
     - Add new answers to the beginning of the displayedAnswers array.
     - Use the LEXICON_NAME from the config when displaying "Not a valid word" messages.
     - Implement hyperlinks for valid and missed answer words, linking to the Merriam-Webster Scrabble dictionary.
     - Open dictionary links in a new browser window/tab without losing the game state.
-    - Implement a "Retry" feature that allows users to restart the current word set after selecting "No More Words".
+    - Remove "Valid word: {word}" messages for correct guesses.

 Please generate the code for these files, ensuring that they work together to create a functional Tinware app.
-The app should load CSV data, store it in IndexedDB using Dexie, allow users to filter data by topic, implement the gameplay logic for the "AddOne" game type, provide a way to clear the cached data, and include the new "Retry" functionality.
+The app should load CSV data, store it in IndexedDB using Dexie, allow users to filter data by topic, implement the gameplay logic for the "AddOne" game type, and provide a way to clear the cached data.